OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/nitro/03-nitro-database-snapshots.md

 tar zcfv $ARCHIVE_PATH arbitrumdata l2chaindata nodes
 ```

 This command purposely omits the `wasm` directory from the snapshot archive.
-The `wasm` contains native-code executable, so it might be a security concern for users downloading the snapshot.
-If the user downloading the snapshot trusts you, or if you are storing the snapshot for your own use, you may include the `wasm` directory in it.
+The `wasm` contains native-code executables, so it might be a security concern for users downloading the snapshot.
+If the user downloading the snapshot trusts you, or if you are storing it for your own use, you may include the `wasm` directory in it.

 ### Optional: divide it into parts

 It is possible to divide the snapshot into smaller parts to facilitate its download.
 This is particularly useful for archive snapshots of heavily used chains, such as arb1.
-These kind of snapshots can reach terabytes, so is useful to divide them into smaller parts.
+These kinds of snapshots can reach terabytes, so dividing them into smaller parts is helpful.
 The snippet below illustrates how to divide the snapshot into parts using the split command.
-The `-b` argument tells split to divide the snapshot into 100 GB parts.
-The `-d` argument tells split to enumerate the parts using a numeric suffix instead of a alphabetic one.
+The `-b` argument tells the split to divide the snapshot into 100 GB parts.
+The `-d` argument tells split to enumerate the parts using a numeric suffix instead of an alphabetic one.

 ```shell
 split -b 100g -d archive.tar.gz archive.tar.gz.part
 ```

-After dividing it into parts, you should generate the manifest file that contains the names and checksums of the parts.
-This files will be used by Nitro to know how many parts there are and to validate their checksum.
+After dividing it into parts, you should generate the manifest file containing the parts' names and checksums.
+Nitro will use these files to know how many parts there are and to validate their checksum.
 The command below exemplifies how to do that.